always-be-learning/TIL/github/deleting-a-repo-thats-been-forked.md

 # Deleting a repo that's been forked

-I was wondering today what would happen to a repo, `dotsara/peggy-carter`, if its source, `peggy-carter` were deleted.
+Today, I wanted to see what would happen to a repo, `dotsara/peggy-carter`, if its source, `peggy-carter`, were deleted.

 So I tried it!